Frequently Asked Questions

-- Go for hikes from the California Lighthouse, Alto Vista Chapel, BabyBeach, or take advantage of the rugged hiking trails in Arikok National Park.
+- Go for hikes by yourself from the California Lighthouse, Alto Vista Chapel, BabyBeach, or take advantage of the rugged hiking trails in Arikok National Park.

-- Hike with Ineke to the Natural Pool (“conchi”) in Arikok National Park.
+- We are also happy to make a private hike with you if you prefer.
+For example hike with Ineke to the Natural Pool (“conchi”) in Arikok National Park.

 - Go mountain-biking with Frank who will take you to some beautiful spots.